d3/d3-dsv/README.md

 <a name="dsv_formatRows" href="#dsv_formatRows">#</a> <i>dsv</i>.<b>formatRows</b>(<i>rows</i>)

 Formats the specified array of array of string *rows* as delimiter-separated values, returning a string.
 This operation is the reverse of [*dsv*.parseRows](#dsv_parseRows).
 Each row will be separated by a newline (`\n`), and each column within each row will be separated by the delimiter (such as a comma, `,`).
 Values that contain either the delimiter, a double-quote (") or a newline will be escaped using double-quotes.

+To convert an array of objects to an array of arrays while explicitly specifying the columns, use [array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 For example:

 ```js
 var string = csv.formatRows(data.map(function(d, i) {